Voice Search SEO Strategies For Company Websites

 Help Google Help You By Using Schema Markup

 Schema markup is a type of code the can be added to your website.
 It helps search engines find the best results to return to users.
-Schema was started way back in 2011 by a group of search engines including Google, Bing, and Yahoo.
+Schema was started way back in 2011 by search engines including Google, Bing, and Yahoo.

-Using schema markup, you can nest metadata into the content on different webpages.
-It won’t be visible to users, but search engines are able to extract it and use it to give users a richer search result.
+Using schema markup, you can nest metadata into the content on different web pages.
+It won’t be visible to users, but search engines can extract it and use it to give users a richer search result.

 One such way a browser uses schema metadata is rich snippets.
-Rich snippets are extra content that is added to the search engine results page and can include a range of information.
+Rich snippets are extra content added to the search engine results page and can include a range of information.